There’s something in the air — and it’s not love.

 4. San Jose-San Francisco-Oakland, CA

-It might seem surprising that the high-tech Bay Area has worse pollution than some major manufacturing cities.
+It might seem surprising that a city in the high-tech Bay Area has worse pollution than some major manufacturing cities.
 Part of the reason is weather-related but has nothing to do with wildfires.

 2. Visalia, CA (tie)